-- 1. Block the closing springs as described in INSTALLATION. - 2.
-Remove the left hand closing spring as described in CLOSING SPRINGS below. - 3.
-Remove two mounting bolts (11), coil support (16), and spacers. - 4.
-Cut wires at the butt connectors and remove coil. - 5.
+- Remove the left hand closing spring as described in CLOSING SPRINGS below. - 3.
+Remove two mounting bolts (11), coil support (16) and spacers. - Cut wires at the butt connectors and remove coil. - 5.
 Replace the coil and the correct number of fiber spacers before bolting support. - 6.
 Butt connect wires and check that the armature is not binding.
 Check coil for electrical operation.